-Welcome to a bibliography of the most significant books on the Palestinian struggle.
+Welcome to a bibliography of the most significant English-language books on the Palestinian struggle.
 The site takes its inspiration from British Writers in Support of Palestine (www.bwisp.wordpress.com), co-ordinated by the novelist-poet Naomi Foyle.
 Your compiler was a curator at The British Library for twenty years and the titles included here have been confirmed by held copies at the BL, various university libraries, and from online booksellers.
 In almost every book with a lengthy bibliography, I have found spelling mistakes and so have cross-checked with the British Library catalogue (and others) to correct them.
-This said, the BL’s cataloguing isn’t perfect and couldn’t be, but on balance it’s more reliable than any author, book indexer, or publisher.
+This said, the BL’s cataloguing isn’t perfect and couldn’t be, but on balance it’s more reliable for the spelling of names than any author-compiled endnotes, book indexer, or publisher.

 SEARCHING : These are splayed out into several categories, to make it easier for browsing, what people used to do in physical libraries.
-So, if you don’t find quite what you want in one list, check another one.
-Keyword searches from this Home Page will direct you to a specific list.
+As the listings grew, the website became too weighty for WordPress to manage, so some changes have had to be made.
+If you don’t find quite what you want in one list, check another one or, better, the Full Bibliography.

 PALESTINIAN BOOKS’ listings are not intended to be complete, and could never be anyway.
 A very few “Liberal Zionist” works are included, but these are not emphasised here; however, the changing nature of Zionist thought is important, and so you’ll find the landmark works.
 Book titles can be misleading and, if there’s a doubt about a given publication’s relevance to Palestinian history, I’ve consulted it at the British Library.
 The Christian movement for Palestinian rights is, hopefully, well-represented, but Christian Zionists will have to look elsewhere.
 Uncredited comments about individual titles are mine, otherwise they’re credited to an author, critic, or source publication.
 NOTHING, nothing at all is for sale on this site, and listings do not indicate my endorsement, only significance in the long canon of Palestinian titles.
 This resource is updated and amended regularly, so your corrections and suggestions are appreciated : firstname.lastname@example.org.